dbt-labs/dbt-learn-gt-init/models/staging/jaffle_shop/jaffle_shop_docs.md

 {% docs order_status %}

-A doc block via a mark down (.md) file allows you to write verbose documentation.
+A doc block via a mark down .md file allows you to write verbose documentation.

-A doc block can be referred to within a source yaml file by using: description: "{{ doc('order_status') }}" for example#
+A doc block can be referred to within a source yaml file by using

 Important to use the doc block name and not the file name since there might be multiple doc blocks within a single mark down file